 - Steve J Schwab, MD

 - Section Editor — Dialysis

 - University of Tennessee Health Science Center

-An overview of fungal peritonitis in patients undergoing continuous PD is presented in this topic review.
-A general overview of peritonitis in PD is presented separately.
+An overview of fungal peritonitis in patients undergoing continuous peritoneal dialysis is presented in this topic review.
+A general overview of peritonitis in peritoneal dialysis is presented separately.
 (See "Microbiology and therapy of peritonitis in continuous peritoneal dialysis".)

-Infections of the peritoneal space are the main complication of peritoneal dialysis (PD); they are usually caused by staphylococcal species.
+Infections of the peritoneal space are the main complication of peritoneal dialysis; they are usually caused by staphylococcal species.
 By comparison, fungi are responsible for 2 to 13 percent of such cases.
-Most fungal PD-associated infections are due to Candida species, especially C. albicans and C parapsilosis.
+Most fungal peritoneal dialysis-associated infections are due to Candida species, especially C. albicans and C. parapsilosis.
 Assorted molds and yeasts, such as species of Aspergillus , Fusarium, Rhodotorula, Mucorales, and dematiaceous molds, are occasionally observed.
 Fungi, when found with bacteria as part of a polymicrobial peritonitis, are a predictor of a poor response to therapy .